 Also known as matrimonial law, this is an area of law that deals with family issues and domestic matters.
-Specifically, in our family law Jacksonville Florida practice, we cover divorce, child custody law, spousal and child support, alimony, equitable distribution, relocation of children, and paternity.
+Specifically, in our family law Jacksonville FL practice, we cover divorce, child custody law, spousal and child support, alimony, equitable distribution, relocation of children, and paternity.
 Contact us today we are the best Family Attorney located near you!

 Find more about these specific areas by clicking on the corresponding topics below.

 Divorce, which is formally known as dissolution of marriage, is never an easy option.
 It is one of the hardest roads a family can travel.
 However, when it becomes necessary, you need an attorney who truly understands the seriousness and legal complexities of the situation.
 The family law attorneys of Fleming Island Law Group PLLC will help you protect both your rights and the rights of your minor children throughout the legal process.
 It’s also important to note that, if you are or have been in a non-marital relationship and have a minor child or children as a result, you may also be entitled to certain rights regarding custody, visitation, and support.

 Child custody disputes primarily involve disagreements over who will be the primary custodial parent.
 However, there are many other issues to consider.
 Who will make the medical and educational decisions for the child?
 What will the child’s religion be?
 There are also many other issues, including those involving the child’s grandparents.
 Determining child custody and time-sharing can be a difficult matter to deal with alone.
 That’s why Jacksonville family lawyers of Fleming Island Law Group PLLC is here to help.
 We understand that, under normal circumstances, it is desirable for both parents to stay involved in the child’s life.
 However, there are exceptions to this rule, such as when a child may be harmed by one of the parents.
 We will press forward with your concerns to protect the welfare and stability of your children.